No Fuss and Feathers

 Spiral Sounds is a house-concert series within the New York City metro area.
 Located in Paulus Hook, a Victorian waterside neighborhood of Jersey City, our venue provides an intimate setting for acoustic music in an 1870 Victorian townhouse.

-100% of the recommended $20 donation go to the musicians!
+100% of the $20 donations go directly to the performers.

 We want to enable fine musicians to earn a living from their art.
 We want to help discerning people hear high quality music.
 Our vision is to pull these two groups together for the sustenance and enjoyment of both.